Individual Music Lessons

 |Vocals||All styles of singing|

 Lessons are taught by a group of talented professional musicians and teachers to work in partnership with us and are committed to raising the profile of music here at Hatcham College.

 How to apply for music lessons

 Lessons are available from the start of each term.
 If your son/daughter wishes to start lessons next term please complete the form below.
-You will then be contacted regarding your application and a payment will be requested if applicable.
+If there is space for your son/daughter to begin lessons you will then be contacted regarding your application and a payment will be requested if applicable.

 Please ensure that you have read through the information below in our frequently asked questions, regarding payment for lessons and also our terms and conditions.